 In 1947, the Libraries received a gift of 3,933 volumes by and about Baruch Spinoza.
 The Spinoza collection was formed by a combination of the Spinoza collections of Adolph S. Oko and Carl Gebhardt, and contains material by and about the famous Jewish philosopher.
 It was purchased and presented to the University by Dr. Simon L. Millner, Mrs. T.W.
 Lamont, Corliss Lamont, and Mr. E.A.
 Zabriskie.

-Over the course of RBML’s existence, many generous donors have come forward to donate individual pieces to the Judaica collection.
-In 2008, the Norman E. Alexander foundation donated an incredible four million dollars to support Judaica collections, both rare and general, as well as a librarian to serve these collections and its users.
+In 2008, recognizing the significance of this collection, the Norman E. Alexander foundation donated four million dollars to create an endowment to support Judaica collections, both rare and general, as well as a librarian to serve these collections and its users.

 A 2012 exhibition of the Hebrew manuscripts was called The People in the Book: Stories from Columbia’s Hebraica and Judaica Manuscripts.
 An exhibition on Yiddish at Columbia celebrated the digitization of the field notes to the Language and Culture Archive of Ashkenazic Jewry.
 Judaica materials were also featured in an exhibition celebrating Global Collecting at Columbia and in an exhibition around the 500th anniversary of Martin Luther's 95 Thesis.
 Most recently, a 2022 exhibition celebrated a significant collection of materials relating to the Jews of Corfu.